Feature request #6309

 Concerning alphabetizing ALL menu lists: lists should be sorted according to their content, not under a single policy.
 If alphabetization helps with efficient selection (as is the case with the list in question), then it should be used; otherwise, the ordering of listed items may be better sorted by other weighting means, like predetermined or dynamic priority.

-#2 Updated by Jeffrey Meyer almost 5 years ago
+#2 Updated by Jeffrey Meyer about 5 years ago